robotology/yarp-device-vicon-bridge/README.md

   $ ccmake ..
   $ make install
   ```
-- Check if the device has been installed correctly
+- Check if the device has been installed correctly:
   ```bash
   yarpdev --list | grep vicon
   ```

 ### Windows
-- Setup the environment variables
+- Setup the environment variables:
   ```bash
     setx ViconSDK_DIR "location/of/the/ViconSDK/libraries"
     setx PATH=%PATH%;ViconSDK_DIR
   ```
-  :bulb: You can also set the environment variables using a GUI called [Rapid Environment Editor](https://www.rapidee.com/en/about)
+  :bulb: You can also set the environment variables using a GUI called [Rapid Environment Editor](https://www.rapidee.com/en/about).

-- Clone this repository
+- Clone this repository:
   ```bash
   git clone https://github.com/robotology/yarp-vicon-bridge.git
   ```
-- Configure and build the project using the [CMake GUI](https://cmake.org/runningcmake/) (:warning: set x64 for generator)
+- Configure and build the project using the [CMake GUI](https://cmake.org/runningcmake/) (:warning: set x64 for generator).
 - Build the project either using Visual Studio or the command line:
   ```bash
   cmake --build . --config Release --target install